 Arizona's minimum wage increases are based on inflation, as published in the U.S. Bureau of Labor Statistics' Consumer Price Index (CPI).
 Many states have started adopting or will adopt this method for increasing state minimum wage.

-The next Arizona minimum wage increase will take place on January 1st, 2025 and will increase to an amount to be determined when the CPI becomes available for August 2024.
+The next Arizona minimum wage increase will take place on January 1st, 2025 and will increase to $14.70.

 Arizona Minimum Wage - Historical Rates Table